 Not only is Wan Chai full of amazing eateries and restaurants, it is also a great neighbourhood to head to for a few glasses of vino or a cocktail.
 Here are some of my favourite bars in Wan Chai.

-- The Pawn – The Pawn is a classy bar-slash-restaurant located within a preserved heritage building.
+The Pawn [Now Woo Cheong Tea House] – The Pawn is a classy bar-slash-restaurant located within a preserved heritage building.
 It used to be, you guessed it, a pawn shop and is one of my favourite places for a laid back drink while watching the trams saunter up and down the street.
 The Pawn also happens to be one of the best places for weekend brunch in Wan Chai.

-- Lockhart Road – Though it is sometimes referred to as Hong Kong’s Red Light District, there are a number of laid-back sports bars down Lockhart Road.
-If you’re looking to grab a drink and watch a sports match or take part in a pub quiz, head to Devil’s Advocate, Joe Bananas, Typhoon or Carnegies.
+Lockhart Road – Though it is sometimes referred to as Hong Kong’s Red Light District, there are a number of laid-back sports bars down Lockhart Road.
+If you’re looking to grab a drink and watch a sports match or take part in a pub quiz, head to Devil’s Advocate, Joe Bananas or Carnegies.
+For live music, head straight to The Wanch.
 They also tend to get fairly packed on Friday and Saturday nights.

 Where to get coffee in Wan Chai